-- a.
-For some dissertations and practice project only, not thesis. - b.
+a.
+For some dissertations and practice project only, not thesis. b.
 Recommended for those seeking registration as a Nurse Practitioner. c.
-A core paper for Sport and Recreation students only. - d.
-Recommended for those seeking registration as a Nurse Practitioner. - e.
-Enrolment subject to approval of the programme leader. - f.
-Restricted Entry
+Enrolment subject to approval of the programme leader.

 Postgraduate Diploma in International Hospitality Management (PgDipIHM) Regulations

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.